 10 Auspicious Chinese New Year Food for a Lucky New Year

-While each family and dialect group have their own specialties for the Lunar New Year, there are several common dishes.
+While each family and dialect group have their own specialties for the Lunar New Year, there are several common dishes especially for reunion dinner.
 These foods have deep meaning and often symbolise something good and auspicious for the year.
 If you’re wondering what these food customs are, just read on:

-Any types of long noodles are considered good luck during Chinese New Year and are usually served uncut.
+Any types of longevity (long) noodles are considered good luck during Chinese New Year and are usually served uncut.
 The longer the noodles, the better.
 Vermicelli or Bee Hoon is a favorite during this time and is usually served fried up with various seafood.

 Noodles represent longevity, a hope that everyone around the table enjoys a long and happy life.